axelpale/georap/README.md

-## Testing

-First, we need to create a database `test` for tests and a database user.
-See [MongoDB user setup](#mongodb-user-setup) instructions below.

-After initial setup, fire up mongod:

-    $ npm run mongod

-Then, open a new terminal session and fire up the server in the test environment:

-    $ npm run server:test

-Finally, open yet another terminal session and run the full test suite:

-    $ npm test

-See `package.json` for test suite details.

-To clone a collection from a remote production database for local testing, following approach can be used.
-First we forward a local port to the remote database.
-Often the remote database cannot be accessed directly and therefore a SSH tunnel is needed.

-    $ ssh -L 27018:localhost:27017 123.123.123.123

-Second, we [mongoexport](https://docs.mongodb.com/manual/reference/program/mongoexport/) a remote collection and save it as a local JSON file:

-    $ mongoexport --host localhost:27018 --username remoteuser --password remoteword --db tresdb --collection locations --out .tmp/locations.json

-Third, we [mongoimport](https://docs.mongodb.com/manual/reference/program/mongoimport/) the file to our local database:

-    $ mongoimport --username localfoouser --password localbarword --db tresdb --collection locations --file .tmp/locations.json

-Finally, a bit of cleanup remains.
-We close the tunnel and remove the temp file:

-    $ rm .tmp/locations.json

-As a result, our local locations collection is filled with locations from a production server.

 ## Logging

 Server logs are stored under `.data/logs/` by default.
 To change the dir, edit `config/local.js`.
 See `server/services/logs/` for how logs are created.